xianjia10/RAviz/README.md

 ####

-the RAviz can be downloaded from the website, as followed: https://github.com/xianjia10/RAviz/releases
+To run RAviz ,you can be downloaded from the website, as followed: https://github.com/xianjia10/RAviz/releases